 Applicants should have some academic background or experience with archaeology and/or history, and have a desire to expand their laboratory skills.
 Interns are expected to work 5 days (40 hours) per week, including one weekend day.
 Cost of living stipends are available for qualified applicants.
 Academic credit may be arranged by students through their home institution.

-To Apply: Please submit a cover letter, CV/resume, and 2 references in either PDF or Word format by email to Chris Sabick, Director of Conservation (firstname.lastname@example.org), Subject: Conservation Lab Internship
+To Apply: Please submit a cover letter, CV/resume, and 2 references in either PDF or Word format by email to Chris Sabick, Archaeological Director and Director of Conservation (firstname.lastname@example.org), Subject: Conservation Lab Internship

 Educational Programs Assistant